 Collection of Personal Data

 The U.S. Fund for UNICEF only collects and maintains personal information that is sent to us directly from an individual or company.
-This information is obtained from the following places on our website:
+This information is obtained from direct mail, telemarketing, face to face and other forms of solicitation and from the following places on our website:

 - Donation and pledge forms